BaseMax/CheckReverseString/README.md

 # CheckReverseString

-Tiny Program to check the reverse of the string.
+Tiny Program to check the reverse of the string using cpp.